Profira Sadoveanu: As presidential daughter

+Alongside Valeria Mitru, who had become Mihail's second wife, Profira was intensely active as a translator.
+They earned accolades with Alexander Ostrovsky's Wolves and Sheep, which was taken up by the Workers' Theater in January 1950.
+Alone or in collaboration, Profira also translated Anton Chekhov, Konstantin Ushinsky, Honoré de Balzac, and Peter Neagoe; the latter contributions were described by critic Șerban Cioculescu as "excellent".
 Mihail, Valeria and Profira had all transitioned to Socialist Realism: the latter two Sadoveanus wrote the screenplay version of Mihail's communist novel, Mitrea Cocor; the 1952 film version, directed by Marietta Sadova and Victor Iliu, took the "social progress award" at Karlovy Vary International Film Festival.
 In later decades, Profira defended Mitrea Cocor as a genuine work by her father, against voices which suggested that it had been ghostwritten by Dumitru Ciurezu.

 Profira was also involved in the renewed effort to republish and annotate her father's books, with some 40 installments appearing as luxury editions at ESPLA.
 Histriographer Marin Bucur praised the contribution: "Profira Sadoveanu's notes, which are featured in each volume, are always bringing up something new, or in any case very obscure, and some interesting details, providing the sort of material that a critical exegete or a literary historian will surely find useful."
 In one of the tomes, printed in 1958, she identified the character Levi Tov with Jewish scholar Moshe Duff, who had been her father's close friend.
 This identification was rejected by journalist Simon Schafferman-Păstorescu, who argued that it had no basis in fact.
 Among the final events of her father's life, Profira Sadoveanu witnessed and recounted the intellectual drive behind his 1954 novel, Cîntecul mioarei (purposefully conceived as a less "artificial" rendering of the Miorița myth, and in direct opposition to the version standardized by Alecsandri).

-Shortly before Mihail's death in 1961, he and Profira returned for a visit to Fălticeni.
+As early as 1953, Profira was rediscovering Chritianity, writing to Câmpan that having faith was a beautiful thing.
+Shortly before Mihail's death in 1961, father and daughter returned for a visit to Fălticeni.
 Burța-Cernat sees Profira as a participant in his posthumous "cult".
 On his first commemoration, in October 1962, Viața Romînească hosted two of her poems of mourning, one of which was called La moartea tatii ("On Father's Death").
 The same year, Editura Tineretului put out her volume Vînătoare domnească ("A Princely Hunt").
 Enthusiastically prefaced by Demostene Botez, it reportedly contained poems that Mihail had selected as his favorites.
 Around then, she was approached by the scholar-novelist George Călinescu, who intended to write a massive and minutely detailed biography of Sadoveanu Sr, with humorous tinges, and wanted her as his co-author.
 She declined ("telling him I intended to use this subject matter for myself"), but later acknowledged that she regretted her decision.